Windows 11 Won’t Wake From Sleep: How To Fix It

 4. Hold down the power button again until the computer turns back on.

-When you hard reboot your computer, you’re basically just making it power straight off.
+When you hard reboot your computer, you’re powering it straight off.
 Though it isn’t ideal, sometimes it’s necessary.

-In the worst-case scenario, you may lose the things you were working on or mess up Windows doing some patchwork.
-In that case, you’d just redo the update or patch.
+In the worst-case scenario, you may lose what you were working on or mess up Windows by doing some patchwork.
+In that case, you’d redo the update or patch.

 Use Troubleshoot Feature